tlswg/tls13-spec/draft-ietf-tls-tls13.md

 CertificateVerify signatures.

-Note: When used with non-certificate-based handshakes (e.g., PSK), the client's signature does not cover the server's certificate directly, although it does cover the server's Finished message, which transitively includes the server's certificate when the PSK derives from a certificate-authenticated handshake.  {{PSK-FINISHED}}
+Note: When used with non-certificate-based handshakes (e.g., PSK), the client's signature does not cover the server's certificate directly.
+When the PSK was established through a NewSessionTicket, the client's signature transitively covers the server's certificate through the PSK binder. {{PSK-FINISHED}}
-describes a concrete attack on this mode if the Finished is omitted from the signature.
-It is unsafe to use certificate-based client authentication when the client might potentially share the same PSK/key-id pair with two different endpoints.
-In order to ensure this, implementations MUST NOT mix certificate-based client authentication with PSK.
+describes a concrete attack on constructions that do not bind to the server's certificate.
+It is unsafe to use certificate-based client authentication when the client might potentially share the same PSK/key-id pair with two different endpoints and implementations MUST NOT combine external PSKs with certificate-based authentication.

 ###  Finished

-When this message will be sent:

-> The Finished message is the final message in the authentication block.
+The Finished message is the final message in the authentication block.
 It is essential for providing authentication of the handshake and of the computed keys.

-Meaning of this message:

-> Recipients of Finished messages MUST verify that the contents are correct.
+Recipients of Finished messages MUST verify that the contents are correct.
 Once a side has sent its Finished message and received and validated the Finished message from its peer, it may begin to send and receive application data over the connection.